 Women’s Mental Health Fellowship

 The Women’s Mental Health Fellowship in NYU Langone’s Department of Psychiatry trains physicians to assess and treat psychiatric symptoms that occur during the menstrual cycle, pregnancy, and the perinatal and postpartum periods.
-Under the leadership of Cathy Kondas, MD, MBS, program director, this one-year fellowship gives trainees the opportunity to care for underserved, minority, and low-income women.
+Under the leadership of Cathy Kondas, MD, program director, this one-year fellowship gives trainees the opportunity to care for a diverse population of patients spanning two hospitals and six clinical sites for a truly rich and exciting experience.
 This training program is not accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 Clinical Training for Fellows